RT60 Reverberation Time Calculator (Sabine Formula)

 Can a room have too short of an RT60?

 Yes.
-If the RT60 is too low (e.g., under 0.2s for a living room), the room is considered mathematically “dead”.
-It can make conversation feel unnatural and cause acoustic music to lack warmth and spatial envelopment.
+If the RT60 is too low (e.g., under 0.2s for a living room), the room is considered “over-damped.”
+Conversation feels unnatural and fatiguing, acoustic instruments lose their warmth, and mixing in such a space can actually cause engineers to add too much reverb to their recordings.
+Balance is the goal.